 What has been the most memorable or significant moment of your guiding career?

 It’s hard to reduce that down to pick just one experience.
-I had a lady from Hollywood got to a lot of effort to come on one of our beach rides.
+I had a lady from Hollywood who went to a lot of effort to come on one of our beach rides.
 When she rode onto the beach she started crying.
 When I later asked how she heard about us, she said that one of her friends from Hollywood told her that if she ever came to Australia, she had to come and ride with us.
 That guest is part of the Hollywood A-List!

 Anything else you would like to add?